-- DevelopmentWA will undertake clean-up works of the Power Station buildings and its surrounding infrastructure including the office, pump house and coal handling structures.
-The work is required to prepare the site for future development. - The work will involve the removal of hazardous materials, including asbestos and other contaminated material. - This work is anticipated to commence in mid-late January 2022 and will be completed by mid 2023.
+- DevelopmentWA is undertaking clean-up works of the Power Station buildings and its surrounding infrastructure including the office, pump house and coal handling structures.
+The work is required to prepare the site for future development. - The work involves the removal of hazardous materials, including asbestos and other contaminated material. - This work commenced in January 2022 and is anticipated to be completed by mid 2023.

-HOW ARE YOU ENSURING THAT THIS SITE CLEAN-UP WORK IS BEING UNDERTAKEN SAFELY?
+HOW ARE YOU ENSURING THAT THE SITE CLEAN-UP WORK IS BEING UNDERTAKEN SAFELY?

-- DevelopmentWA has engaged a qualified Contractor with relevant licences and training, and years of experience in safe extraction, handling, removal and transportation hazardous materials. - The experienced team of professionals undertaking the work will ensure the protection of the heritage listed building while abiding by strict approvals, legislation and safety protocols. - The work will be undertaken in controlled conditions to ensure there is no risk to public safety. - A number of tents will be installed on the Power Station grounds to support the safe extraction of materials before they are loaded on to specialised transportation and removed from the site. - The clean-up works are undertaken in a negative pressure enclosure to ensure the safety of the public.
+- DevelopmentWA has engaged a qualified Contractor with relevant licences and training, and years of experience in safe extraction, handling, removal and transportation hazardous materials. - The experienced team of professionals undertaking the work will ensure the protection of the heritage listed building while abiding by strict approvals, legislation and safety protocols. - The work is being undertaken in controlled conditions to ensure there is no risk to public safety. - A number of enclosures have been installed on the Power Station grounds to support the safe extraction of materials before they are loaded on to specialised transportation and removed from the site. - The clean-up works are being undertaken in a negative pressure enclosure to ensure the safety of the public.